All About Oncology Careers for LPNs

 Training and Education

 For you to be eligible for an entry-level oncology nursing position, you must first enroll in an associate degree in nursing (ADN) training program.
 With an ADN, you will be able to seek basic certification as an oncology nurse.
 However, if your goal is to become an advanced practice oncology nurse, you will need to earn a minimum of a bachelor's degree in nursing (BSN).
-An LPN to ADN or BSN bridge program can help you meet this requirement.
+An LPN to ADN or LPN to BSN bridge program can help you meet this requirement.

 Licensing and Certification